chantastic/minions.css/README.markdown

     border-left-width && border-right-width  = bxw
     border-left-top   && border-bottom-width = bxw

-Where there is a conflit, the rules should still apply. `background-color` is an example where another shorthand is needed, to avoid conflicts with `border-color`.
+Where there is a conflict, the basic rules should still apply. `background-color` is an example where another shorthand is needed, to avoid conflicts with `border-color`.
 Here I've used `gc` for `background-color` because `bc` is taken by `border-color`.

     bc = border-color
     gc = background-color